 - They have a huge fan base and as a brand continue to support their classic car following.
 If there’s a car part you need, Mercedes probably still have it on a shelf in storage.

 - Mercedes have always pushed to be leaders in automotive innovation, and that is why so many of their older cars remain highly competitive on todays roads.
 Many still remain safe, practical and modern to drive.

-- Mercedes is no pretentious.
-Although recognised as a luxury brand, an older Mercedes rarely feels opulent and their understated elegance continues to command respect.
-Someone is more likely to steal or key a Ferrari or Porsche than a Mercedes.
+- Mercedes is not pretentious.
+Although recognized as a luxury brand, an older Mercedes rarely feels opulent and their understated elegance continues to command respect.
+Someone is more likely to steal or vandalize a Ferrari or Porsche than a Mercedes.

 There are many Cool Classic Mercedes models in existence because most hold all of the key mentioned ingredients.
 The issue is that such cars already demand a premium.
 Ideally you want to find a car just before prices escalate.
 Not only will this feel softer on your wallet but leaves good time to source any spare parts you might need.
 Those relative parts tend to also be as affordable, especially if they can be sourced outside of Mercedes.